-- □ Strongly agree

-- □ Tend to agree

-- □ Tend to disagree
+☐ Strongly agree☐ Tend to agree☐ Tend to disagree

-- □ Strongly disagree
+□ Strongly disagree

-- Don't know
+□ Don't know

+L DOIT (KITOW

+Why do you say that?

-There us a lot of resource time involved in putting together bids for larger grants, so it is therefore important to have an EOI screening stage to ensure that only quality projects are going to be considered.
+There us a lot of resource time involved in putting together bids for larger grants, so it is herefore important to have an EOI screening stage to ensure that only quality projects are going to be considered.
 This saves time for both the Funder and the applicants.

 Making it easier to apply for a grant from HLF

 We are interested in views on how we can best ensure that Lottery funding is used effectively and on how we can make it easier to apply for a grant from HLF.

 Please answer if you have experience of applying for an HLF grant.

 In your opinion was the work involved in preparing an application proportionate to the size of grant you applied for?

-How could HLF simplify its application processes to ensure they are as accessible as possible (for example by accepting applications by video or other online media, or using face-to-face, telephone or online interviews as part of the assessment process)?
+□ Yes

+□ No

+□ Don't know

+Why do you say that?

+N/A

-How could HLF use digital technology to improve the customer experience for applicants and grantees?
+N/A How could I and grantee HLF use digital technology to improve the customer experience for applicants

-Please answer if you have successfully applied for an HLF grant.

-How could HLF make its processes for managing your grant post-award more efficient?
+N/A Please answ ver if you have successfully applied for an HLF grant.
+How could I HLF make its processes for managing your grant post-award more efficient?
+N/A